wevm/abitype/.github/CONTRIBUTING.md

 ## Writing documentation

-Documentation lives in the README.md file.
+Documentation lives in the README.md file and in code using [TSDoc](https://tsdoc.org).
 If you think something is unclear or could be explained better, you are welcome to open a pull request.

 <div align="right">
   <a href="#basic-guide">&uarr; back to top</a></b>